Math Placement Tests

 - AP score of 3 or higher in Calculus BC, or of 2 or higher in Calculus AB

-- Proof they completed a college-level Math course at another recognized post-secondary institution
+- Proof you completed a college-level Math course at another recognized post-secondary institution

 Learn more about the Seattle Central College Math Department and choose your math pathway.